rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 </Location>
 ```

-To create a resource you will call "WebSite", you will call the apache script of the OCF resource and in the heartbeat namespace.
+To create a resource, you will call "WebSite"; you will call the Apache script of the OCF resource and in the heartbeat namespace.

 ```bash
 sudo pcs resource create WebSite ocf:heartbeat:apache configfile=/etc/httpd/conf/httpd.conf statusurl="http://localhost/server-status" op monitor interval=1min